Benk01/CptS315-DataMiningProject/README.md

 # CptS315-DataMiningProject
+Ben Kaufmann
+Daniel Semenko
-This is an ongoing project for the 2022 Spring Semester that uses Data Mining and Machine Learning to classify a database of toxic comments.
+This is an ongoing project for the 2022 Spring Semester that uses Data Mining and Machine Learning to help classify a database of toxic comments.